Majoranas with a twist: Tunable Majorana zero modes in altermagnetic heterostructures: Effective lattice Hamiltonian for a wire with on a -wave altermagnet

 where $N_x$ and $N_y$ are the total number of lattice sites along the $x$ and $y$ directions respectively ($N_x$ is the same in the wire and altermagnet by assumption) and where we have used $\frac{1}{N_x}\sum_x e^{i(k_x-k)x}=\delta_{k_x,k}$.

 As explained in the main text, we take $\Delta \mu \equiv \mu_{AM}-\mu_W$ to be much larger than all other parameters in the theory which allows us to use the SW transformation with the subspace $A$ consisting of states in the wire, $B$ consisting of states in the altermagnet, and $H_I$ being the perturbation i.e. the weak coupling between $A$ and $B$.
-Since Eqs.~\eqref{SW1}--\eqref{SW3} are derived assuming that the unperturbed basis diagonalizes $H_0$, we must first transform to the spin-$y$ basis of the wire where $H_W$ is diagonal.
+Since Eqs.~\eqref{SW1}--\eqref{SW3} are derived assuming that the unperturbed basis diagonalizes $H_0$, we first transform to the spin-$y$ basis in which $H_W$ is diagonal.
 To this end, we define the spin-y electron annihilation operators $b$ by:

 in terms of which the tunneling Hamiltonian is written as

 The energy eigenvalues of the (unperturbed) wire and altermagnet are: \\

 where $+$ and $-$ correspond to spin up and down respectively, remembering that for the wire, spin up and down are taken with respect to the spin-$y$ basis (denoted by right and left arrows, respectively), while for the altermagnet they are in the spin-$z$ basis.